adityapagariya19/Omnifood/README.md

 - **Auth/payments**: "Create account" / "Sign in" links in the footer are placeholders for a future auth flow (e.g. NextAuth or a custom JWT flow) and a subscription billing integration (e.g. Stripe Billing).

-## Deployment

-Any static host works as-is: Netlify, Vercel, GitHub Pages, or an S3 + CloudFront bucket.
-Update the canonical URL, Open Graph URLs, and `sitemap.xml` domain to match the production hostname before launch.